Stay-away

-A stay away, also known as a stay-away or stayaway, is a form of protest where people are told to "stay away" from work, similar to a general strike.
+A stay away, also known as a stay-away or stayaway, is a form of general strike where people are told to "stay away" from work.
+This term has often been used in local communications when organizing various strike actions in Zimbabwe between the end of 1997 and recent unsuccessful attempts in 2022.

 In Zimbabwe

-Stay Away is a form of non-violent protest action occurring in Zimbabwe in response to the Robert Mugabe's government.
+Stay Away is a form of non-violent strike action that began occurring in Zimbabwe in response to economic and societal failures by Robert Mugabe's government in the mid-1990s and onward.